 Remember, unlike many other wallpaper brands, our wallpaper at MUSE Wall Studio doesn't require you to buy an extra 30% to ensure proper seam matching.
 Simply follow the steps here and you'll have just the right amount for your project.

 First things first: let's get on the same page with how our peel & stick wallpaper works.
 You'll be ordering individual panels to match the height of your wall.
-Each panel is 27 inches (or 2.25 feet) wide.
+Each panel is 25 inches wide.
 You'll need multiple panels to cover your wall.
 Here's the visual...

 You'll place the panels side by side with no overlap for one seamless design across the wall.
 The pink boxes are for illustrative purposes only. ;)

 Now, let's get to measuring.
 We'll show how to measure three different types of walls.

 This is a two-stepper, but still totally do-able.

 Step 1: Measure the maximum width and height of the wall.